Listeria Monocytogenes: Understanding the enemy and plotting the defenses

 Listeria monocytogenes is widely distributed in nature.
 It is found in soil, animal and human feces, sewage, silage (fodder), and in water.
 The natural habitat of these bacteria is thought to be decomposing plant matter where it lives on decaying organic matter.
 Its association with dairy products is well known.
 (Jay, et al.; 2005: 598) Every factory has listeria.
 It is that common and is carried into the factory through any one of the many access points.
 From people walking it in under their boots, forklifts carrying it in through receiving doors from trucks or parking areas or through pallets that are not properly sanitised and cleaned to the cloths of factory workers and ineffective hand washing techniques.
 Water is its transport medium through which it is distributed.

 It is not only prevalent in nature and consequently in factories, but in our food also.
-“L. monocytogenes is found commonly in food, and recovery rates ranging from 2.2% to 92% have been reported in dairy and meat products during routine sampling.
+As we have already indicated, “L. monocytogenes is found commonly in food, and recovery rates ranging from 2.2% to 92% have been reported in dairy and meat products during routine sampling.
 The ingestion of listeriae must be a common event; however, clinical disease due to listeriae is rare, especially in healthy individuals.
 In reported gastroenteritis outbreaks, and in contradistinction to invasive listerial infection, the vast majority of people affected have been healthy, without obvious underlying disease.”
 (Say Tat Ooi, et al, 2005) It is therefore not surprising that the prevalence of asymptomatic stool carriage of L. monocytogenes in healthy adults occurs is said to be 1%–5%.
 “A markedly increased prevalence of L. monocytogenes has been found in the stool specimens of patients receiving long-term treatment with gastric acid–suppressive medications, compared with patients who have normal gastric acid secretion.
 (Say Tat Ooi, et al, 2005)

 To show the widespread ingestion of l. monocytogenes, “Grif et al. studied the incidence of fecal carriage by examining 868 stool specimens obtained from 3 healthy volunteers during a 1-year period.
 Using culture and PCR, the researchers showed an incidence of 5–9 exposures to L. monocytogenes per person per year and an average of 2 episodes of asymptomatic fecal carriage (at least 2 positive results of cultures performed on consecutive days) per person per year; no episode of fecal shedding lasted >4 days, and shedding was not associated with any symptoms.
 In rare instances, promoting events may turn colonizing listeriae into invasive pathogens, as is suggested by instances in which the development of listeriosis followed shigella infection or colonoscopy.
 Shigella infection is often associated by bloody diarrhea, but not always.”
 (Say Tat Ooi, et al, 2005)